bscpaz/graphql-go/README.md

 In this POC, we just use arrays.

 #### File 'schema.resolvers.go'
-This is a kind of service implementation which you code queries, inserts, updates functions of your schemas files.
+This is a kind of service (or controller) implementation which you code queries, inserts, updates functions of your schemas files.

 <hr>
 <h4 align="center">Known issues</h4>